Main content | back to top

 At the same time, we prepare for and are ready to respond to potential incidents.

-Since 2006, we have been implementing a $6 billion programme to improve the safety of our oil and gas production facilities, including regular training for those who manage and operate them.
+In 2013 we completed a $6 billion programme, which started in 2006, to improve the safety of our oil and gas production facilities.
+This included regular training for those who manage and operate them.

-In 2012 alone we invested around $1 billion in the safety and reliability of our refineries, chemical plants and distribution facilities.
+In 2013 alone we invested around $750 million in the safety and reliability of our refineries, chemical plants and distribution facilities.